-Windows 10 has been released on July 28, 2015 and millions of users have started using it already.
+Windows 10 has been released on July 28, 2015, and millions of users have started using it already.
 Are you one of them?
-If not, read on to get a hands on review from a common user like you!
+If not, read on to get a hands-on review from a common user like you!

 Though it made its first appearance in 1985, Windows, as we know it today, made its appearance with Windows 95 exactly 20 years back.
-Since then we have had some good versions, and some disastrous ones from Microsoft.
+Since then we have had some good versions and some disastrous ones from Microsoft.
 The last highly popular version was windows 7.
-Windows 8 and Windows 8.1 released after that met with steady criticism and a lot of flak for having a user unfriendly structure and reported instability.
+Windows 8 and Windows 8.1 released after that met with steady criticism and a lot of flak for having a user-unfriendly structure and reported instability.
 In July 2015, Microsoft has released Windows 10, to win back the confidence of the common users and get them to finally upgrade from Windows 7.

 So how good is Windows 10 anyway?
 I have been using it since the early days of development as a Windows Insider, and my experience has been mixed.
 This post is for those of you who are yet to upgrade to Windows 10 and have been wondering whether it’s worth the trouble or not.

-This is a feature which Microsoft had taken away from Windows 8 and faced a lot of flak for it.
+This is a feature that Microsoft had taken away from Windows 8 and faced a lot of flak for it.
 Almost every user of the earlier Windows versions had started to like the simplicity and the ease of use that the start menu offered.
 And suddenly it was gone!

 From the days of Windows 8, Microsoft wanted to integrate the online experience of the users.
-It combined several cloud based services with the desktop experience, since that was what the world was heading for.
+It combined several cloud-based services with the desktop experience since that was what the world was heading for.
 In Windows 10 also that integration has been taken a step forward.
 For those of you who have stuck with Windows 7 till now, this will come as a major change.

 In Windows 10 you have the option of either logging in with a local or an online account.
 If you are having a Microsoft account (Outlook, Hotmail, MSN, et cetera), you may choose to login to the desktop using your online credentials.
 This will in turn give you seamless access to your email, photos, maps, music, and a variety of other online services.